Homesteading Family Logo

 Cytokine Release System (CRS or Cytokine Storm)

-One of the concerns with cytokine is if you already have deep respiratory issues and heavy lungs due to excess phlegm, the cytokine can create further breathing issues because it’s bringing in extra liquid making it even harder on your already congested lungs.
+One of the concerns with cytokine is if you already have deep respiratory issues and heavy lungs due to excess phlegm, cytokine can create further breathing issues by causing more liquid making it even harder on your already congested lungs.
 (Learn more about cytokine storms here.)

 If you’re dealing with heavy chest congestion, this is something you’ll want to be aware of and consider a different remedy until the congestion clears.